digabi/maps/readme.md

 # Exam help maps

-This is a tool used in [cheat.abitti.fi](https://cheat.abitti.fi) and in the exams to explore maps.
+This is a tool for exploring different maps.
+Used in the exams and [cheat.abitti.fi](https://cheat.abitti.fi)

 ## How to use